Grand Manan: History

 Portuguese explorer João Álvares Fagundes charted the area around 1520, but the island does not appear clearly on a map until 1558, produced by Portuguese cartographer Diogo Homem.
 French merchant-explorer Étienne Bellenger visited the area in January 1583.

 In 1693, the island was granted to Paul D'Ailleboust, Sieur de Périgny as part of Champlain's "New France".
 D'Ailleboust did not take possession of it, and it reverted to the French Crown, in whose possession it remained until 1713, when it was traded to the British in the Treaty of Utrecht.

 The first permanent settlement was established in 1784, when Moses Gerrish gathered a group of settlers on an area of Grand Manan he called Ross Island, in honour of settler Thomas Ross.
 During the American Revolution, just off the island there were many naval battles between American privateers and British shipping.

 Because of the Treaty of Paris (1783), the U.S. considered Grand Manan to be its possession due to the island's proximity to Maine.
 Britain obtained title in Jay's Treaty of 1794, while surrendering its sovereignty claims over Eastport on Moose, Frederick and Dudley islands in nearby Cobscook Bay.

 From 1812 to 1814, the Bay of Fundy was infested with privateers who raided and plundered villages.
 The ownership of islands in Passamaquoddy Bay was not settled until 1817, when the United States gave up its claim to Grand Manan and the surrounding islands.

-By 1832 schools were established by the Anglican Church.
+By 1832 schools were established by the Episcopalian Church.
+In 1838, St. Paul's Episcopal Church was the victim of an attempted arson, and in 1839 it was destroyed by arson with an effigy holding a paper that showed "hostility toward the Bishop...the rector...and four other persons of this county"; the government offered a reward for information and many accused Wilfred Fisher or those near him as having had a feud with the rector.

 While neighbouring islands along the American coast to Boston relied on whaling, Grand Manan had fishing and shipbuilding.